Introduction

 CSC #3: Data Protection

-From AXIS OS 10.11 and onwards, Axis devices with support for Axis Edge Vault can add a signature to its video stream to make sure the video is intact and to verify its origin by tracing it back to the Axis device that produced it.
-Signed video allows the video management system (VMS) or evidence management system (EMS) to verify the authenticity of the video provided by an Axis device.
+Starting from AXIS OS 10.11, Axis devices with Axis Edge Vault support signed video.
+With signed video, Axis devices can add a signature to their video stream to make sure the video is intact and to verify its origin by tracing it back to the device that produced it.
+The video management system (VMS) or evidence management system (EMS) can also verify the authenticity of the video provided by an Axis device.

-For more information, please read the Axis Edge Vault white paper.
-The Axis root certificates used to validate the signed video authenticity can be found at Device access.
+For more information, see the white paper Axis Edge Vault.
+To find the Axis root certificates used to validate the signed video authenticity, see Device access in AXIS OS Knowledge base.

 AXIS OS version | Web interface configuration path |